Roboy/roboy_plexus/docs/documentation/Usage/1_getting_started.rst

 Troubleshooting plexus on FPGA
 ----
-If the LED slides shows two "running" LED's, plexus ist started more than once.
-This means it has to be killed.
+If the LED slides shows two "running" LED's, plexus is started more than once.
+In that case use the following commant:
 ::
     killall roboy_plexus

-Sometimes the ssh interface dosn't open the terminal, this sometimes happens if the plexus code is broken.
-To prevent it from autostart.
-Connect the board to a pc via USB and comment out the last line of ~/.bashrc that starts plexus.
+It might happen that the ssh interface doesn't open the terminal.
+This might occur if the plexus code is broken - to prevent it from autostart.
+In that case connect the board to a PC via USB and comment out the last line of ~/.bashrc that starts Plexus.

 Visualize data
 ===============
-To visualize data, there is something called rqt
+For visualizing your data use RQT

-go into your catkin WORKSPACE and into src and clone rqt
+Go into your catkin WORKSPACE and into src and clone rqt
 ::
     git clone https://github.com/Roboy/roboy_rqt_plugins.git

-after catkin_make is executed the new plugins have to be source
+After catkin_make is executed the new plugins have to be source:
 ::
     source <YOUR CATKIN WORKSPACE>/devel/setup.bash